DC tribute to fallen law-enforcement officers draws crowd of thousands to National Mall

 "Yet despite those risks, you run toward danger to protect the public from harm.
 Your extraordinary courage and dedication is an inspiration for all of us," Garland said.

 As the pandemic spread last year, law enforcement and first responders continued to work on the streets.
-Approximately 62% of those who died in the line of duty last year were COVID-related deaths, Garland said.
+Approximately two-thirds of those who died in the line of duty last year were COVID-related deaths, Garland said.

 NYPD OFFICERS COLLECTED RECORD $837M IN OVERTIME AMID SKYROCKETING VIOLENT CRIME